Know before you go

 As well as a nature reserve, Lunt Meadows is a fascinating archaeological site home to one of just a few surviving Mesolithic settlements.
 Head to the National Museum of Liverpool website for more information about the site’s history and the exciting finds unearthed by archaeologists.

 We are over the moon to be able to continue developing Lunt Meadows for the wonderful wildlife that lives here, with help from the Landfill Communities Fund through the Veolia Environmental Trust, and the National Lottery Heritage Fund.
 However, the reserve also wouldn’t be where it is today without the help of our fantastic volunteers.
-If you would like to be part of this amazing journey, register as a volunteer and join one of the weekly practical days on-site, or apply to become a Conservation Grazing Volunteer who helps to check the grazing animals that help us manage the landscape.
+If you would like to be part of this amazing journey, register as a volunteer and join one of the weekly practical days on-site.